Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 I didn't want to write a "book" book.
 Not a boring book.
 Not a reference book.

 I want to share all the wonders of BOSH with you.
 I want you to use BOSH.
 I want you to feel great using BOSH.
 I want you to feel like a superhero.
 I want you to convince your friends and colleagues to use BOSH.
-I want you to help me evangelize BOSH.
+I want you to help me evangelise BOSH.

 I want this to be a book that you enjoy reading.
 I hope you enjoy my manner of introducing each topic, and how the topics segue as we gradually introduce more complex topics.
 I hope you enjoy my sense of humour.